 MOUs and MOAs already can fall within the existing categories of materials that agencies are required to disclose on their websites under Section 552(a)(2).
 Although these materials take a form that looks like they are contracts between agencies (hence, the moniker "agreements"), they are sometimes agreements over policy and interpretation (hence, the moniker "understanding").
 As such, they sometimes either contain or are themselves "statements of policy and interpretations" that should be disclosed affirmatively under Section 552 (a)(2).
-For example, the stated purpose of one MOU between the U.S. Department of Labor, Equal Employment Opportunity Commission, and U.S. Department of Justice is to ensure that the different agencies "take a consistent approach to the complex legal and enforcement issues" that come before the agencies under Title VII of the Civil Rights Act.259 Even when MOUs and MOAs are not making policy or interpretative statements, they sometimes provide "instructions to staff" or establish "rules of procedure," both categories of material which must also be affirmatively disclosed.
+For example, the stated purpose of one MOU between the U.S. Department of Labor, Equal Employment Opportunity Commission, and U.S. Department of Justice is to ensure that the different agencies "take a consistent approach to the complex legal and enforcement issues" that come before the agencies under Title VII of the Civil Rights Act.
+286 Even when MOUs and MOAs are not making policy or interpretive statements, they sometimes provide "instructions to staff" or establish "rules of procedure," both categories of material which must also be affirmatively disclosed.

-Arguably many MOUs and MOAs do not fall neatly within these existing categories that would direct their affirmative disclosure.260 Nevertheless, ACUS has previously recommended that "[a]gencies should make available to the public, in an accessible manner, interagency agreements that have broad policy implications or that may affect the rights and interests of the general public unless the agency finds good cause not to do so."261 We also found that several agencies do affirmatively disclose their MOUs and MOAs on their websites,262 including the Commodity Futures Trading Commission,263 the Equal Employment Opportunity Commission,264 the U.S. Geological Survey,265 and parts of the U.S. Department of Labor.266 But not all agencies do so.267 In fact, some agencies have specifically disavowed an obligation to treat MOUs and MOAs as material that should be disclosed, even when they affect the public.268
+Arguably many MOUs and MOAs do not fall neatly within these existing categories that would direct their affirmative disclosure.
+287 Nevertheless, ACUS has previously recommended that "[a]gencies should make available to the public, in an accessible manner, interagency agreements that have broad policy implications or that may affect the rights and interests of the general public unless the agency finds good cause not to do so."
+288 We also found that several agencies